I’m Hoping the Dust Settles Soon

 It seems we are stuck in this perpetual cycle of anti-establishment.
 Our culture feeds on it, and encourages revolutionary figures.
 Look at most of our heroes and superheroes in American society featured in movies, TV, and the news.
 They are often people who work alone and battle the establishment.

-As outlined here, the Christian Church was one unified body for the first one thousand years.
-The western Roman Catholic Church became corrupt doctrinally while the Eastern Orthodox Church preserved the Christian faith.
-The importance of that is this: the church as a whole never apostatized.
+As outlined here, the Christian Church was pretty much one unified body for the first one thousand years.
+The western Roman Catholic Church changed doctrinally and ecclesiastically while the Eastern Orthodox Church preserved the Christian faith.
+Why is that important?
+The church as a whole never apostatized.
 There’s no reason to cling to Apostasy Theories.
-Because of that, I am now free to accept the Bible canon composed by church fathers and glean much wisdom from ancient Christian writings outside of the Bible.
-I am also free to believe that Jesus is capable of guiding his Bride throughout the ages.
+Because of that, I am now free to accept the biblical canon composed by church fathers and glean much wisdom from ancient Christian writings outside of the Bible.
+I am also free to believe that Jesus is capable of guiding his Bride throughout the ages and Martin Luther didn’t beat life back into a dead Jewish sect that died centuries before.

 Questioning my own motives